 There are mandatory standards which are enforced through a regulation or a directive (where “shall” is typically employed).
 They represent about 20% of standards produced.
-Products being put on the EU market must undergo conformity assessment by an EU notified body to demonstrate that they comply to the harmonised standard, examples would include Medical Devices as all medical devices currently required to have a CE Mark on their product.
+Products being put on the EU market must undergo conformity assessment by an EU Notified Body to demonstrate that they comply to the harmonised standard, examples would include Medical Devices as all medical devices are currently required to have a CE Mark on their product.
 There are also voluntary standards which represent the bulk of current standards.

 Broadly speaking, there are 4 types of standards: